Radiative Decays of Vector Mesons with Light-Cone Sum Rules: Numerical Results and Discussion

 In the aforementioned section, we discussed the transition form factors, an important nonperturbative physical parameter.
 In this section, we will present the results of the M1 radiative decay widths using the transition form factors.
 We visually illustrate the dependence of M1 radiative decay widths on the thresholds $s_0$ and Borel parameters $M^2$.

 The Fig. \ref{Tdsdsdd} shows the dependence of the decay widths for the processes $K^{*-}\to K^{-}\gamma$ and $\psi(2S)\to \eta_c(2S)\gamma$ on the thresholds $s_0$ and the Borel parameters $M^2$.
-It is evident from the figure that the decay widths are highly stable under variation of the thresholds, whereas they exhibit certain degree of sensitivity on the Borel parameter.
-The Appendix presents plots illustrating the continuous variation of selected decay widths with the thresholds $s_0$ and the Borel parameters $M^2$; further details are provided in Appendix \ref{sec:appendix}.
+It is evident from the figure that the M1 radiative decay width remains remarkably stable under variations of both the threshold parameter and the Borel parameter.
+The Appendix presents plots illustrating the continuous variation of selected decay widths with the thresholds $s_0$ and the Borel parameters $M^2$; further details are provided in the Appendix.

 The M1 radiative decay width for the $K^{*-} \rightarrow K^-\gamma$ process, as quoted in the Particle Data Group (PDG) review, is $50.37$ keV \cite{ParticleDataGroup:2024cfk}.
-The result obtained in this work using the LCSR method is $51.1$ keV, with a relative deviation of approximately $1.5\%$ compared to the value shown in the PDG.
-For the excited state $\psi(2S) \rightarrow \eta_c(2S)\gamma$ process, the calculated result in this work is $51.1$ keV, and the relative deviation from the experimental value of $0.15$ keV \cite{BESIII:2023lcc} is approximately $33\%$.
+The result obtained in this work using the LCSR method is $48.10\pm15.05$ keV, with a relative deviation of approximately $4\%$ compared to the PDG value.
+For the excited state $\psi(2S) \rightarrow \eta_c(2S)\gamma$ process, the calculated result in this work is $0.20\pm0.07$ keV, and the relative deviation from the experimental value of $0.15$ keV \cite{BESIII:2023lcc} is approximately $33\%$.
 This discrepancy could be attributed to several factors, including the neglect of higher-order corrections, the sensitivity of the excited-state calculation to the LCSR parameters and the challenges in modeling the LCDA for the $\eta_c(2S)$ meson.